Ja'Marr Chase Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Chase had 49 receiving yards in one career matchup against the Browns, 31.5 fewer than his receiving yards prop bet over/under for Sunday's game (80.5).
+- In his one matchup against the Browns, Chase's 49 receiving yards total is 30.5 less than his over/under for Sunday's game (79.5).

-- Chase did not have a touchdown catch in that outing against the Browns.
+- Chase did not have a touchdown catch in that contest against the Browns.

-- The 223.5 yards per game the Browns are giving up through the air makes them the NFL's fifth-ranked pass defense.
+- This week Chase will face the NFL's fifth-ranked pass defense (223.5 yards allowed per game).

-- The Browns' defense is 24th in the league, allowing 1.8 passing touchdowns per game.
+- The Browns' defense is 24th in the league, conceding 1.8 passing touchdowns per game.

 Recent Performances

-- Against the Chiefs last week, Chase was targeted 12 times and totaled 266 yards on 11 receptions while scoring three touchdowns.
+- Chase put together a 266-yard performance against the Chiefs last week on 11 catches (24.2 yards per catch) while being targeted 12 times and scoring three touchdowns.

-- Chase has 19 catches on 26 targets for 394 yards and three touchdowns over his last three games, averaging 131.3 yards per game.
+- In his last three games, Chase has totaled 394 yards on 19 receptions with three touchdowns, averaging 131.3 yards per game, on 26 targets.

 Chase's Cincinnati Teammates